Belal-Md/java-practice/day_4/readme.txt

   Supplier can return any type of data you want.
 It is simlar to getter function.

 Note: Streams Api helps to write a clean code using these Functional Interface.

+5. Stream: A stream is a sequence of objects that supports various methods which can be pipelined to produce the desired result.